 Medical Marijuana In Alabama

 On the medicinal front, the laws are beginning to change.
 On March 12, 2020, the Alabama Senate approved a medicinal marijuana bill.
 While not signed into law just yet, the state is inching ever closer.
 Currently, the state only has access to CBD oil through a state-run trial.
 The trial allows sufferers of debilitating epileptic conditions access to the medical CBD program.
-There are only an estimated 81 people with access to CBD currently, out of a state with almost 5 million residents.

 In comparison, the 2020 bill provides much more access.
 While smoking and vaping products aren’t covered, edibles, tablets, and creams are.
 The bill expands upon the qualifying conditions, such as PTSD and anxiety.
 The proposed bill now faces its toughest hurdle in the house of representatives, before becoming law.